PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 09 Oct 2023 10:12:59 GMT
+⏰ Updated on Sat, 21 Sep 2024 07:52:24 GMT

-💭 Thought: Koding itu kayak puisi, butuh ritme dan inspirasi.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!